-Cleaning Your Windows
+Cleaning Mold From Your Windows

 Apply the solution to the glass using a spray bottle, sponge, or cloth.
 Gently scrub the glass to remove the mold.
 Rinse the window only if you think your kids or pets might come in contact with the glass and get the cleaning solution into their mouths.
 Leaving a little solution on the window inhibits future mold growth.

-if you haven’t seen any mold there, you should inspect the frame closely.
+Chances are, if there’s mold on the glass, there’s also mold on the window frame, especially if it’s wood.
+Even if you haven’t seen any mold there, you should inspect the frame closely.
 Any mold left lingering will spread back to the glass and, even worse, the rest of the house.

-Bleach won’t work well here because it can’t penetrate wood well enough to reach the mold’s roots.
+Bleach won’t work well here because it can’t penetrate the wood well enough to reach the mold’s roots.

 Commercial mold removal products (fungicides) are also an option.
 If you decide to use one, make sure to follow the product’s instructions exactly.